wattcarbon/WEATS/PeerCo/small_scale_self_consumed_solar.md

 3. no significant PV generation is happening when there is no solar irradiance (e.g. at night).

 Where data is missing, filling of the gaps sall be allowed under the following conditions:
-1. data is not missing more than 5% of the time,
+1. data is not missing more than 5% of the time within a calendar month,
 2. gaps are filled with data whose daily profile and magnitude is consistent with the rest of the asset generation,
 3. if accumulated values are available for the relevant energy measurements, the sum of the generation over the missing data periods shall equate the generation indicated in the accumulated measurements.